12 Top-Rated Tourist Attractions in Cork

 1 The English Market

 In the heart of Cork City and with an eye-catching fountain at its center, this quirky roofed food market has been trading since 1788.
-Developed and still owned by Cork City Council, it's one of the oldest municipal markets of its kind in the world.
+Under the possession of the Cork City Council, it's one of the world's oldest municipal markets.
 Artisan breads, fruit, and freshly caught seafood are just some of the specialities on offer.
 In recent years, the market gained worldwide fame when Queen Elizabeth II of Great Britain dropped by on her first ever state visit to the Republic of Ireland in 2011.
 In addition to a wide range of produce, visitors can grab a coffee here or sample local fare at Farmgate Restaurant.

 Hours: Open 8am-6pm Monday to Saturday, closed Sundays and bank holidays